Martha Crone began her 20th year as Garden Curator.

 The founding directors were Clinton M. Odell, Russell H. Bennett, Dorothy Binder, Martha E. Crone, Donald C. Dayton, Leonard F. Ramberg.

 Clinton Odell was a student of Eloise Butler and a frequent visitor to the Wild Flower Garden.
 When Martha Crone became curator he provided assistance to her.
 He felt it imperative there always be a group of citizens who would work for the best interests of the Garden.
 He was concerned the Garden could become expendable if the Park Board had to cut costs.
 His full story is found in this article: Clinton Odell.
-Martha Crone was Curator of the Wildflower Gardern.

-The Summer was fairly dry and Martha Crone had to use supplemental water.(1) She also added two additional non-native species to the Garden:
+The summer was fairly dry and Martha Crone had to use supplemental water.(1) She also added two additional non-native species to the Garden:

 In October of 1952 Martha planted several more exotic species - the first of which is a real pest and has been stubbornly eliminated.